geneseframework/mapper/README.md

 ```
 This constraint is due to the fact that in a first phase of its process, `@genese/mapper` will read the code of your project and create some temporary files which will be used later, when you will call the `create()` method.

-###geneseconfig.ts
+### geneseconfig.ts

-Add a file called `geneseconfig.ts` at the root of your project :
+Add a file called `geneseconfig.ts` must be at the root of your project :

 ```ts
 export const geneseConfig: GeneseConfig = {
     mapper: {}
 }
 ```
 For now, let's keep the property `mapper` empty.
-We will see configuration options later.
+We will see configuration details later.

 [Top](#table-of-contents)